 Involves replacing the enzyme that is missing in Sanfilippo with enzyme produced in a laboratory.
-This therapy involves regular injections of the enzyme either into the bloodstream or directly into the brain.
+This therapy involves regular injections of the enzyme either into the bloodstream or directly into the brain via an implanted port.
 Getting enough enzyme into the brain has proven to be a challenge, and several clinical trials of this approach have failed, but other clinical trials are continuing using different technology.
 There are several clinical trials of this approach underway or planned.
 More details can be found in our Factsheet.

 Researchers are working to find other drugs that may reduce the progression of Sanfilippo and improve quality of life; these include:

-- Drugs to target certain parts of the immune system that are thought to contribute to the cognitive decline seen in children with Sanfilippo (e.g. see the Anakinra trial above).
+- Drugs to target neuroinflammation that is thought to contribute to the cognitive decline seen in children with Sanfilippo (e.g. see the Anakinra trial above).

-- Researchers are testing large libraries of drugs with many different modes of action on cell models of Sanfilippo to see if any can be repurposed for Sanfilippo with the hope of alleviating symptoms.
-For example, read about our ‘Brain in a Dish’ project
+- Researchers are testing large libraries of drugs with many different modes of action on cell models of Sanfilippo to see if any can be repurposed to treat Sanfilippo.
+E.g., read about our ‘Brain in a Dish’ project.

-- Treatments targeting the symptoms of the disease such as behavioural problems, sleeping issues or lung function, which aim to improve the quality of life of children with Sanfilippo and their families.
+- Treatments targeting the symptoms of the disease such as behavioural problems, sleeping issues or lung function, which aim to improve quality of life.

 - If you have questions about clinical trials please contact us at email@example.com